r15i/obsidian-vault/Project Management/Strategic Project Management.md

 # Scope triangle
 Graph to show the relation between the [[Definitions#Constraint of a project|constraint of a project]]
 ![[Pasted image 20231129194020.png]]
-NOTE: Risk is NOT integral part of the scope triangle but it is always present and spans all parts of the project (external, internal) is used in **problem escalation strategy** reference for *impact statement part of the scope change process(PIS)*

-Using the triangle allow to perform problem resolution asking "who owns that" to perform:
-- Scope change impact analysis: aiding in the preparation of the project impact statement
-## Allocation resources
+### Allocation resources
-allows to rate the variables of scope. quality, time ,cost and resource availability from 1-5 as for more critical to more flexible, basically where is better to gave into when needed
+allows to rate the variables of scope 1-5

 ![[Pasted image 20240114140753.png]]
 # PESTEL
-Framework for analyzing the external macro-environmental factors that can impact a project.
+Framework for analyzing the **external** macro-environmental factors that can impact a project.
 ![[Pasted image 20240111163548.png]]
 Acronym of : **P**olitical, **E**conomic, **S**ocial ,**T**echnological, **E**nviromental, **L**egal
 # Porter's Five Forces Model